How to become

 Work

-You could qualify as an electrician first and then get practical experience in production lighting.
+You could qualify as an electrician and then get practical experience in production lighting, with a stage company.

 Volunteering